Skip to content

 • Plant Browser:

-Above the thumbnail, the plant name is displayed (Plumeria rubra pink HD) along with its English name (Pink Frangipani), and below it, the preset name (Standard (0)).
+Above the thumbnail, the plant name is displayed (Plumeria rubra pink HD) along with its English name (Pink Frangipani).
+Below the thumbnail, the preset name is shown (Standard (0)), which you can click to see a dropdown list of all available presets (only active when Browse Mode is set to "Presets").

 • : Opens the plant gallery, see gallery view below.